Control Lyapunov-Barrier Function Based Model Predictive Control for Stochastic Nonlinear Affine Systems: Introduction

 For stochastic system, barrier certificate is introduced in the work of Prajna et al\cite{Prajna2007} to bound the risk of entering unsafe regions with its nonnegative supermartingale property.
 Santoyo et al\cite{Santoyo2021} give a tighter bound and utilizes sum-of-squares optimization to search for polynomial CBF and control policy.
 A novel CBF construction that guarantees safety with probability 1 is presented in the work of Clark\cite{Clark2021}.
 For system with high relative degree, Sarkar et al\cite{Sarkar2020} first introduce definitions of high relative degree stochastic CBF, and Wang et al\cite{Wang2021} extend it to bounded control situation.
 In the work of Yaghoubi et al\cite{Yaghoubi2020}, CBF is composed with a control Lyapunov like function to achieve goal set reachability rather than stability for nonholonomic systems.
 However, few attempts are made to construct either stochastic CLBF or MPC setting, which is the motivation of this paper.

+Model Predictive Control (MPC) is a powerful technique that addresses finite horizon optimal control problems by employing a receding horizon approach.
+This method effectively handles constraints, making it suitable for various applications.
+However, the performance of the closed-loop system can significantly deteriorate due to external disturbances.
+To mitigate this issue, stochastic Model Predictive Control (MPC) leverages the random characteristics of disturbances.
+Recent researches has explored stochastic nonlinear MPC, primarily focusing on discrete-time systems.
+Several notable approaches have emerged, including tube-based methods designed to handle bounded disturbances \cite{bonzanini2019tube, schluter2020constraint}.
+Additionally, an RNN-based approach has been proposed to address joint chance constraints \cite{yang2022recurrent}.
+Other advancements involve output-feedback techniques \cite{messerer2022dual}, stability analysis \cite{santos2019constraint, mcallister2022nonlinear}, all specifically tailored for discrete-time systems.
+However, in reality, considerable amount of systems are continuous-time systems.
+Comparatively, stochastic nonlinear MPC for continuous-time systems has received relatively less focus \cite{mesbah2016stochastic}.

+The main idea of this paper is to develop a stochastic MPC method for stochastic nonlinear affine systems that can handle states and inputs constraints and ensure feasibility and stability.
+In continuous-time MPC, control actions are exerted in a sample-and-hold manner, hence we consider stability analysis for sampled-data system.
+An auxiliary Lyapunov controller is designed to ensure stability for stochastic nonlinear sampled-data systems and to approximately estimate feasibility region.
+Slack variables are added to recover feasibility.
+The proposed CLBF based stochastic MPC can provide safety guarantee while deal with stabilization problems.
+Moreover, event-triggering mechanisms can be integrated into MPC framework to improve control performance.
+An obstacle avoidance example is presented in simulation section.

+Main contributions of this paper are summarized as follows: \begin{itemize} \item A new concept of stochastic CLBF is proposed to ensure safety and stability in stochastic sense. \item A framework is provided to construct stochastic CLBF through dynamic feedback linearization. \item A CLBF based stochastic MPC is designed with feasibility and stability guarantee. \end{itemize}

-The main idea of this paper is to develop a CLBF based stochastic MPC method for nonlinear affine systems with control constraints.
-The rest of the paper is summarized as follows.
+The remainder of the paper is summarized as follows.
 We propose a notion of stochastic control Lyapunov-barrier function in Section \ref{sec2}.
 In Section \ref{sec3}, an unconstrained CLF, which derived from the corresponding linearized system via dynamic feedback linearization, is composed with CBFs to produce CLBF.
-The proposed CLBF is applied in an MPC setting which ensures feasibility in Section \ref{sec4}.
+The proposed CLBF is applied in an MPC setting in Section \ref{sec4}.
 A wheeled mobile robot example is presented in Section \ref{sec5} to illustrate design procedure and validation.